 Most Comfortable Yet Durable and Professional Looking Camera Strap: FotoStrap

 Another photographer shared her camera strap was a Fotostrap and I immediately looked into it.
 These are canvas straps that come in so many colors and prints that there is sure to be one to fit your style.
 You can even have the strap customized with your name or logo.
 (Neyssa Lee Photography was too long so my husband just had “Neyssa Lee” put onto mine when he purchased one for my birthday one year.)

 I have used the Fotostrap as a professional photographer, and a mom chasing my kids with my camera for several years now.
 This is both a comfortable camera strap, and one that is very durable.

 Another favorite style is the scarf strap.

-I used a scarf style camera strap for years and years and loved it.
+I used a scarf-style camera strap for years and years and loved it.
 It is the most comfortable of the straps I’m sharing today.
 I purchased mine so long ago at a little Etsy shop I can’t remember.
-But you can find them almost anywhere these days if you search in Google.
+But you can find them almost anywhere nowadays if you search on Google.

 These straps are washable, which is a good perk for fabric.
 However, they can also show wear and tear a bit faster since they are a softer fabric.